 Conflict and justice

 Armed conflict is one of the biggest threats to the rights of the poor to development.
-Diakonia and our partner organizations are present in many countries where possibilities for peace remain very remote.
+Diakonia and our partner organizations are present in many countries where this freedom remains very remote.
 We are working in these countries at many different levels to promote peace and justice.

 Poverty in the wake of conflicts